Isaac25silva/Ball_detect-DNN/scripts/readme.md

 # Scripts to convert and crop images

-The python script "scrip_conv_format.py" is to change the format Nubots YAML to format CSV to trainned the images in a tensorflow or to crop the images to could be use in a classify.
+The python script "scrip_conv_format.py" is to change the format Nubots YAML to the format CSV to train the images in a tensorflow or to crop the images to could be use in a classify.

 The images can crop using the python script crop_image